Connecticut Car Insurance Overview

-Connecticut Auto Insurance
+Connecticut Auto Insurance Information

 Connecticut also requires motorists to purchase at least $25,000 per person and $50,000 per accident in uninsured and underinsured motorist coverage.

 While the state does not require collision and comprehensive insurance, lenders will almost certainly mandate those with a leased or financed vehicle to buy such coverage.

 SR-22 Insurance in Connecticut